US’ tough stance on China ‘a problem’ for ASEAN, but it must still engage Beijing and manage Xi’s visit: Anwar

 However, while ASEAN members need good bilateral and economic ties with the US, he stressed the regional bloc’s position is to also ensure that relations with its neighbours, including China, remain “strong and formidable”.

-Anwar acknowledged that it would be a challenge to maintain this balance and ASEAN centrality, particularly with Chinese President Xi Jinping's upcoming visit to Malaysia next week from Apr 15 to Apr 17.
+Anwar acknowledged that it would be a "major challenge" to maintain this balance and ASEAN's centrality, particularly with Chinese President Xi Jinping's upcoming visit to Malaysia next week from Apr 15 to Apr 17.

+Beside Malaysia, Xi is also expected to visit Vietnam and Cambodia, in what analysts have told CNA is a trip aimed at strengthening regional ties while bolstering Beijing’s reputation as a dependable economic partner.

+"Our position in Asean is clear, that we are for free trade.
+We are guided by a rules-based (regime)," said Anwar on Thursday (Apr 10), in giving the closing remarks of the 12th ASEAN Finance Ministers and Central Bank governors meeting in Kuala Lumpur.

 His comments follow Trump’s latest U-turn on tariffs, with a Wednesday announcement that the US would pause tariffs he had imposed on dozens of countries, with the exception of China.

-Currently, the United States has increased the tariff rate on Chinese goods to 125 per cent while China has raised its tariff rate on US goods to 84 per cent.
+Currently, the US has increased the tariff rate on Chinese goods to 125 per cent while China has raised its tariff rate on US goods to 84 per cent.

 The 90-day pause will apply to what the administration termed “reciprocal” tariffs on imports from almost 60 countries and the European Union.

-He said that while ASEAN has encountered some limitations and the countries have had to deal with the sensitivities of neighbours, the bloc has been an “extremely successful regional collaboration” and is an exception among other groupings.
+While ASEAN has encountered some limitations and it has had to deal with the sensitivities of neighbours, the bloc has been an “extremely successful regional collaboration” and is an exception among other groupings, Anwar added.

 “I'm not denying the fact that sometimes we have some minor issues here and there, but never to the extent of having so much distrust and sense of discord when we're in a meeting.
 So I think we should work on that,” he said, adding that the consensus was that it always needed to do more as a bloc.

-ASEAN had said earlier on Thursday in a statement that it will not impose any retaliatory measures in response to the swathe of tariffs imposed by the United States, though it stated its concerns.
+ASEAN had said earlier on Thursday in a statement that it would not impose any retaliatory measures in response to the swathe of tariffs imposed by the US, though it stated its concerns.

 The grouping of Southeast Asian nations said it was their common intention to engage in a frank and constructive dialogue with the US to address trade-related concerns.